NearlyTRex/Stem/stemobject/trunk/ReadMe.txt

 	* Class and instance methods follow the naming convention ClassName_methodName().

 	* All instance methods receive, as their first parameter, self_type * self.
 This is the instance on which the method is being called.
-This does not include <Name>_init(), which uses compat_type(ClassName *) selfPtr instead.
-See notes on self_type and compat_type below.

 	* All instance methods have a corresponding function pointer field in the object struct.
 These function pointers are set to their corresponding function implementations in <Name>_init().